Hairspray poster

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to Tracy crashes the audition and dances with such joy and skill that Corny Collins hires her on the spot, despite Velma's objections.
 Tracy makes the active choice to perform, defying expectations and entering the world of television., moving from reaction to action.

 The Collapse moment at 88 minutes (75% through) represents the emotional nadir.
 Here, The peaceful protest is broken up by police.
 Tracy and the others are arrested and face serious consequences.
 Tracy becomes a fugitive, separated from her friends and family, unable to dance or see Link.
-Her dream appears dead and her cause seems lost., demonstrates the protagonist at their lowest point.
+Her dream appears dead and her cause seems lost., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 80% of the runtime.
 Tracy realizes she must integrate the Miss Teenage Hairspray finale on live TV - combining her original dream (dancing on TV) with her new purpose (integration).
 Edna overcomes her fears to help.
 Maybelle provides the plan.
 Tracy synthesizes personal ambition with social justice., demonstrating the transformation achieved throughout the journey.